lorvsso/ninety-nine-days/src/pages/blog/annapurna-base-camp.md

 **Day 6**

 Another huge uphill day, we trekked from Dovan (2,600m) to Annapurna Base Camp (4,310m).
 Along the way, we stopped at Machapuchare Base Camp (MBC) for tea.
 The trek from MBC to ABC was incredible - we were totally surrounded by mountains at this stage, many of them higher than 8,000m, and there was snow everywhere creating a total white covering.
-The stars from ABC were amazing; the entire sky was filled with them.
+The stars at ABC were amazing; the entire sky was filled with them.
+This place is really special.

 **Day 7**

 After a freezing cold night, we woke up for sunrise over the Annapurna mountains.
+It was truly breathtaking.
 We then trekked from Annapurna Base Camp (4,310m) to Bomboo (2,310m).
+It felt good to get down lower where we could breathe easier and it was a little less chilly.

 **Day 8**

 We trekked from Bomboo (2,310m) to Jhinu (1,780m).
 From Jhinu, it's only a 20 minute walk down to some natural hot springs.
-We spent the afternoon soeaking in the hot springs for literally hours; soothing our tired muscles and thawing out our cold bodies.
+We spent the afternoon soaking in the hot springs for literally hours; soothing our tired muscles and thawing out our cold bodies.
+This place is wonderful and completely worth the detour.

 **Day 9**

-We spent a few hours in the morning trekking from Jhinu (1,780m) to Birenthati (1,100m) and then drove in a minibus from Birenthati to Pokhara
+We spent a few hours in the morning trekking from Jhinu (1,780m) to Birenthati (1,100m) and then drove in a minibus from Birenthati back to Pokhara (1,400m).

- (1,400m).
 Once we were back in Pokhara we had a blissful shower and then spent the next couple of days relaxing and sightseeing.

 ## Where we stayed